 A master’s degree in marriage and family counseling—typically an MS in Marriage, Couple, and Family Counseling—will train you in counseling and family system theory, equipping you with the skills you need to help couples and families cope with complex issues.
-Curriculum in a master’s in family and marriage counseling program prepares you to help resolve marriage and family conflicts related to a myriad of issues, including but not limited to divorce, mediation, child-rearing, school issues, and family violence.
+Curriculum in a master’s in family and marriage counseling program prepares you to help resolve marriage and family conflicts related to a myriad of issues, including but not limited to divorce, mediation, child-rearing, school issues, addiction, job changes, and family violence.
 It will also equip you with the knowledge to work with families across the life cycle and connect clients with the help that they need to live fuller, happier lives.

 Whether you pursue a master’s in marriage and family counseling online or on campus, core curriculum will span a range of areas, including but not limited to:

 Most master’s in family and marriage counseling programs, even those at an online university, require internships and fieldwork where you’ll apply your new knowledge in real-world situations.
 Many programs also encourage you to pick a specialization, such as addiction counseling, trauma counseling, or forensic counseling.

 There’s no shortage of master’s in family and marriage counseling programs.
 So how do you choose the right one?

 When researching programs, consider the following: